Click here to go to the main page

 1922 's-Hertogenbosch (NB): apartments Emmaplein

-Valk's first church, a hexagonal building in neo-Byzantine/neo-Romanesque style with dome and a small tower at the front.
+Valk's first church, a hexagonal building in Expressionist style with dome and a small tower at the front.
+Brick building around a skeleton of concrete.
+Original design included a tall tower.

 1924-1925 Waalwijk (NB): church St. Jan de Doper

 Valk probably had to thank Jan Stuyt for this job, who was originally commissioned.
 This was Valk's largest assignment ever and the largest dome-church in the entire country.
-The church has 19 parabola-shaped copperplated domes and a minaret-like tower.
+The church, built of brick around a skeleton of steel, has 19 parabola-shaped copperplated domes and a minaret-like tower.
 The largest dome is on the central church-space; the other domes are on chapels which are arranged radially around the central space.

 1926-1927 Heeswijk-Dinther (NB): extension abbey church